drajsagar/Finding-Donors-for-CharityML/README.md

 In order to fit this models non linear functions a great amount of work is needed.
 Data we are processing here is well processed and I believe there is not much of changes needed

 As were looking for potential donors I believe this can help us predicting the required output list

+After looking at the results with training data set I would like to us the Gradient Boosting Classifier algoritham

+## Results:

+Metric          Unoptimized Model       Optimized Model

+Accuracy Score 	0.8630 	             0.8718

+F-score 	    0.7395 	             0.7545

+The scores of optimized model are better than the unoptimized model And comparing the optimized results with the benchmark results, the acquired result from optimized model are very good